NForza/k8s-labs/ghost/README.md

 ```

 As we can see this manifest contains multiple items divided by `---`
-Apply this manifest to create the persistent volume and proceed with creating the mysql instance:
+Apply this manifest with kubectl to create the persistent volume.

+Next, proceed with creating the mysql instance:

 ```
 apiVersion: v1